maderix/NetRunner/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/qtGEB-TtEP4/0.jpg"
 alt="Neural net primer" width="240" height="180" border="10" /></a>

+I made this youtube video explaining some basic NN concepts by utilizing this demo.

 # How to try
 * Install Unity 2019.4.18f1 or later
 * Clone this repo or download zip